 If you’re looking for more information beyond the border crossing process, including how to prepare your RV, get clean water for drinking, stay connected with wifi and internet, and countless other important tips for RV life in Mexico, purchase our FULL 70-page guide to RVing Mexico.
 We also have over 50+ videos of our time RVing Mexico, which can help you see firsthand what RVing Mexico is like.

-When you cross the border into Mexico you are traveling internationally, so you will need a valid passport book or passport card in addition to a valid driver’s license to cross.
-You should also have your vehicle’s registration on hand with several copies of these documents for safe keeping.
+When you cross the border into Mexico you are traveling internationally.
+Meaning you will need a valid passport book or passport card in addition to a valid driver’s license to cross.
+You should also have your vehicle’s registration on hand with several copies of these documents for safekeeping.

 If you are driving an RV, fifth wheel, or van you will need to purchase special Mexican Liability Insurance prior to crossing.
 This insurance is in addition to your general collision and liability coverage provided by your insurance company at home.
 Mexico requires at least $300,000 in liability insurance although you can purchase more if desired.